DBS checks for healthcare workers

 The eligibility criteria would need to be confirmed by defining the job role, what group a person would be coming into contact with and what tasks they would be carrying out.
 The work environment and time spent there would also need to be considered.

-DBS checks in NHS
+DBS checks for the NHS